Outsourcing Software Development: How Not to Fail

 - How: methods, tools, testing performance, consequences of poor performance

-2. Find the right outsourcing partner
+2. Find the proper outsourcing partner

 Don’t focus on costs only when looking for the company or a developer for the project.
 Low charges can cost you much more in terms of quality and time lost.
 Therefore, opt for providers with realistic rates.
 You may want to employ some initial testing to ensure the candidate has enough qualification.
 Also, request a portfolio of previous projects.
 This way, you’ll be able to choose the best balance of cost and quality.